AI Image Hair Looks Like Wires or Plastic Threads (Fix)

 1. Prompt over-specifies “detailed hair” and “every strand visible”

-Telling the model “ultra detailed hair, every strand visible, sharp focus on hair” pushes it toward maximum strand contrast.
-The model interprets that as drawing every strand as a separate high-contrast line — which is what wires look like.
+Telling the model ultra detailed hair, every strand visible, sharp focus on hair pushes it toward maximum strand contrast.
+The model reads that as “draw every strand as a separate high-contrast line,” which is exactly what wire looks like.

-How to spot it: Your prompt contains phrases like “individual strands,” “hyperdetailed hair,” “sharp hair,” “8k hair.”
+How to spot it: Your prompt contains individual strands, hyperdetailed hair, sharp hair, or 8k hair.
 Remove those and the wiriness softens.

-CFG above ~8 makes the model crank the contrast of whatever it’s drawing.
+On SD1.5/SDXL, CFG above ~8 makes the model crank the contrast of whatever it is drawing.
 On hair, that pushes mid-tone fibers to either highlight or shadow, leaving the rendered strands looking like polished wire.
+The community default of 7 is the upper edge of safe; for hair specifically, 5-7 is better.

 How to spot it: CFG is 9-15.
-Same prompt at CFG 5-7 produces softer hair.
+The same prompt at CFG 5-7 produces softer hair.
+(On FLUX this cause does not apply — see the model-bucket table; FLUX wire-hair comes from Distilled CFG being too high, not traditional CFG.)

-3. Model is a “smooth” or “anime-leaning” checkpoint generating “realistic” hair
+3. Checkpoint is “smooth” or “anime-leaning” rendering “realistic” hair

-Checkpoints fine-tuned heavily on anime, CG renders, or ultra-clean portrait styles haven’t seen enough real photographic hair.
+Checkpoints fine-tuned heavily on anime, CG renders, or ultra-clean portrait styles have not seen enough real photographic hair.
 They draw what they know: clean separated locks with cel-shaded highlights.

-How to spot it: Your checkpoint name has “anime,” “toon,” “smooth,” “render,” “CG,” “3D” in it.
+How to spot it: Your checkpoint name contains anime, toon, smooth, render, CG, or 3D.
 Or the rest of the image (skin, fabric) also looks slightly plastic.
+For SDXL realism, switch to a photography checkpoint such as Juggernaut XL or RealVisXL.

 4. Resolution too low for hair detail

-At 512x512, hair gets ~50-100 pixels across.
-The model doesn’t have room to draw realistic fiber clumping, so it draws the simplest thing it knows: parallel lines.
+At 512x512, hair gets only ~50-100 pixels across.
+The model has no room to draw realistic fiber clumping, so it draws the simplest thing it knows: parallel lines.

-How to spot it: You’re generating at 512 or 640 base resolution.
-Upscaling after the fact doesn’t fix the underlying coarse structure.
+How to spot it: You are generating at 512 or 640 base resolution.
+Upscaling afterward does not fix the underlying coarse structure — it just sharpens the wire.

 5. Sampler is too “crisp” for organic texture

-DPM++ 2M Karras at low step counts and Euler a at 20 steps are crisp; they emphasize edges.
-Hair needs softer samplers (DPM++ SDE, UniPC) or higher step counts to render organic clumping.
+DPM++ 2M Karras at low step counts and Euler a at 20 steps are crisp; they emphasize edges, and on SDXL the plain Euler family tends to look simplistic.
+Hair benefits from softer organic samplers (DPM++ SDE Karras, UniPC) or higher step counts.

-How to spot it: Switching sampler with same seed and prompt visibly changes hair softness.
-Wiry hair specifically clears up with DPM++ SDE.
+How to spot it: Switching sampler with the same seed and prompt visibly changes hair softness.
+Wire-hair specifically clears up with DPM++ SDE Karras.

 6. LoRA stack is fighting itself

-You loaded a “detail enhancer” LoRA at 1.0 plus a portrait LoRA plus a style LoRA.
-Detail enhancers tend to push everything toward maximum micro-contrast, which kills hair softness.
+You loaded a detail enhancer LoRA at 1.0 plus a portrait LoRA plus a style LoRA.
+Detail enhancers push everything toward maximum micro-contrast, which kills hair softness.

-Negative prompts like “blurry, soft, low quality, out of focus” tell the model to avoid soft renders — including soft hair.
+Negatives like blurry, soft, low quality, out of focus tell the model to avoid soft renders, including soft hair.

-How to spot it: Your negative prompt has “blurry” or “soft” as standalone tokens.
-Replace with more specific negatives like “motion blur, jpeg artifacts.”
+How to spot it: Your negative prompt has blurry or soft as standalone tokens.
+Replace with more specific negatives like motion blur, jpeg artifacts.
+(On FLUX-dev this does not apply — distilled models largely ignore negative prompts, so leave them off.)

 Shortest path to fix